mercurypy5/sabaody/README.md

 Method

-The blood oxygen saturation and pulse was measured at rest with a pulse oximeter.
+The blood oxygen saturation and pulse of the subject was measured at rest with a pulse oximeter.
 The subject then began exercising by doing jumping jacks for 3 minutes with their blood oxygen saturation and pulse measured every 30 seconds.
 The subject then ceased to exercise and their blood oxygen saturation and pulse was measured was for the next 2 minutes every 30 seconds.
 Analysis of data

 Analysis\